-For those that may be interested in additional info, please write or call for a 30 page booklet ($10) containing a very detailed budget worksheet, design questionnaire, background on myself & previous projects, and even more behind-the-scenes details offering further insight into how I price my work, specifics concerning the services & materials you will receive from SPTJ.
-No shiny glossy pictures, just lots of helpful info!
+Please contact me for a 31 page booklet containing background info on myself & previous projects, behind-the-scenes details offering insight into my personal business philosophy as it relates to you and I, the 10 factors that dictate how I price my work, specifics concerning the services & materials you will receive from SPTJ, a VERY detailed budget worksheet, and a design questionnaire.
+No shiny glossy pictures, just LOTS of helpful and (hopefully) interesting information!
+Booklet cost is $12.

 Welcome to Square Peg Timber Joinery, located in the Trumbull